 Launching a successful innovation lab

-While almost 40% of the ASX100 now has an innovation lab, they’ve not all had as much success implementing an innovation culture as they’d like.
+Almost 40% of the ASX100 have an innovation lab, but struggle to implement an innovative culture.
 If you’ve been tasked with taking your company on the innovation journey, here are a few common pain points to guard against.